shruthivis/notes/economics/tax.md

 #### Profit-tax free funds

-Money may be taxed at the time it is deposited in the fund, while withdrawals are tax-free Eg: Roth IRA.
+Money may be taxed at the time it is deposited in the fund, while withdrawals are tax-free.
 This may be relatively advantageous because higher incomes usually attract a higher tax rate.

+Examples:
+- Roth IRA in USA
+- Various life insurance funds in India.
+(Unlike ELSS, they don't attract long term gains tax as of 2018.)

 #### Tax-free funds
 See spreadsheet.